SUSE/pistis/README.md

 # Pistis

-Verifies the commits in a Git repository before deploying the directory.
+Verifies the commits in a Git repository.

 ## Usage